12 Elements of Customer Progress Design

 Qualitative customer research today is not only challenging to do but typically not designed to support strategic decisions.

 The first challenge is the sheer infinite amount of variables that can come up in customer interviews that have to be dealt with.
-This makes qualitative research so difficult to conduct and time-consuming to analyze.
 Researchers today focus on what questions to ask rather than what data to look for.
 This unstrutured approach makes it difficult to conduct useful interviews and time-consuming to process the data.
 In addition, dealing with unstructured data makes it hard to aggregate it.
 However, without a valid aggregation there is great risk that insights are being generalized based on a small number of responses.

 The second challenge is that qualitative research often is not designed with the end in mind, meaning designed to support strategic decisions.
 The results often leave room for interpretation and are missing the connection to the set of decisions to be made.